dibgerge/utkit/README.md

 * uFrame: representation of a 1-D collection of time series (single line scan).

 * uSeries: representation of a time series.

+See the [doc pages][dibgerge.github.io/utkit] for more information and complete documentation.